utf-4096/enet6/README.md

 # ENet6

-This library is a fork of https://github.com/lsalzman/enet, an amazing library and protocol

-This is a fork of [ENet](https://github.com/lsalzman/enet), a reliable UDP networking library which still doesn't support IPv6 in 2023 (and [ENet's author seems to dislike contributions](https://github.com/lsalzman/enet/issues/78)).
+This is a fork of [ENet](https://github.com/lsalzman/enet), a reliable UDP networking library which still doesn't support IPv6 in 2024 (and [ENet's author seems to dislike contributions](https://github.com/lsalzman/enet/issues/78)).

-So here's a ENet fork with full support for dual-stack IPv4 / IPv6.
+So here's ENet with full support for dual-stack IPv4 / IPv6.

-I'm also aiming at improving ENet (for example by adding a way to detect timeout)
+It supports additional features ENet lacks while staying true to its lightweight and simple spirit.
+It's also compatible with ENet protocol so its possible for ENet6 and ENet clients to connect and exchange packets.

+Additional features include:
+- Dual-stack IPv4/IPv6 support
+- Callbacks for encryption
+- A separate timed out disconnect event
+- Packets acknowledge callbacks
+- Added a C# binding (derived from the amazing https://github.com/nxrighthere/ENet-CSharp)

 ## Build